Originally published: 25 March 2026

 Choosing safety footwear for teams

-When supplying footwear for teams, businesses should consider:
+When supplying safety footwear for teams, businesses should consider more than just the rating label.

 - The working environment